rancher/docs/content/rke/latest/en/config-options/nodes/_index.md

 ### Labels

 You have the ability to add an arbitrary map of labels for each node.
 It can be used when using the [ingress controller's]({{< baseurl >}}/rke/latest/en/config-options/add-ons/ingress-controllers/) `node_selector` option.

+### Taints

+_Available as of v0.3.0_

+You have the ability to add [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) for each node.